-RTSPStreaming: Indicates the support for live media streaming via RTSP.
+RTSPStreaming Indicates the support for live media streaming via RTSP.

-RTPMulticast: Indication of support of UDP multicasting as described in sections 5.4.
+RTPMulticast Indication of support of UDP multicasting as described in sections 5.4.

-RTP RTSP TCP: Indicates the support for RTP/RTSP/TCP transport as defined in section described in section 5.2.1.1 of the ONVIF Streaming Specification.
+RTP\RTSP\TCP Indicates the support for RTP/RTSP/TCP transport as defined in section 5.1.1.3 of the ONVIF Streaming Specificiation.